madslug17/AgeofAshes/Session_Notes.md

 We enter a forest so thick the canopy blocks all of the light.
 We find a bunch of dead Gripplis and large spiderwebs in this dark forest.
 We see dream spiders and enter **combat!**

 Gripplis are rolling.
 We gotta get them out of here!

+# Session Jan 18th 2022

+## Bar

+We get maps of Kintargo and the region.
+A halfling says they do not work for the silver triad, but we should seek out Kite Hill in Kintargo.

+Gus casts water-breathing on everyone and we get drunk for the whole journey. **Clumsy 1**!